wendahere/JAWS/path/to/Sean.md

 vi)After that it will download the programe and now you have micropython on your ESP32!!!
 # Week 5
 ## Reflection
-Today it was a break week cause of some misunderstandings but our lecturer dabbled on power sources and you can check it out [here]([https://github.com/wendahere/JAWS/blob/master/README.md](https://github.com/wendahere/JAWS/blob/master/README.md))
+Today it was a break week cause of some misunderstandings but our lecturer dabbled on power sources and you can check it out [here on the week 5 blog]([https://github.com/wendahere/JAWS/blob/master/README.md](https://github.com/wendahere/JAWS/blob/master/README.md))
+This week i worked on the CA1 mechanical project that y teacher gave us in week 3 that I explained during the week 3

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3OTg3Mjk2NjIsODY5NjEyMjM5LDYwNT
+eyJoaXN0b3J5IjpbLTE4NjM1MTI0MTMsODY5NjEyMjM5LDYwNT
 k5OTkyNiwtNjcwMzg1MTg0LDQwMDM3MDg1LC02MDU5MTAxMiwx
 NDYzMDE0NjQ4LDczMDM3MDk5OSwtNDY4OTY4MTE0LC0yOTczMz
 I3ODQsMzQ2NjgyMzgyLC0xNTk5MzU0OSwtMTYxODAzNjU2Nywt